 - 1. Render initial care in accordance with the Routine Pediatric Care Protocol. - 2.
-Oxygen 15 L/min via tracheostomy collar. - 3.
+Oxygen: 15 L/min via tracheostomy collar. - 3.
 Assess work of breathing. - 4.
-Assess for abnormal airway sounds. - 5.
+Assess abnormal airway sounds. - 5.
 Place patient in a position of comfort. - 6.
-If the tracheostomy tube is obstructed with secretions, direct the caregiver to: - a.
-Suction with an appropriately sized whistle-tip catheter. - b.
-Repeat suction after removing inner cannula of tracheostomy tube. - c.
+If the tracheostomy tube is obstructed with secretions direct the caregiver to: - a.
+Suction with whistle-tip catheter. - b.
+Repeat suction after removing inner catheter of tracheostomy tube. - c.
 Change the tracheostomy tube. - 7.
 If the airway continues to be obstructed or if ventilatory effort is inadequate, ventilate with 100% oxygen by attaching a BVM to the tracheostomy tube. - 8.
-If the tracheostomy tube is still not patent, ventilate in standard fashion while covering the stoma. - a.
-The balloon on the trach must be deflated prior to attempting ventilation. - 9.
-Take patient's tracheotomy care bag with the patient. - 10.
-Initiate Paramedic intercept as soon as possible.
+If the tracheostomy tube is still not patent, ventilate mask to mouth while covering the stoma. - The balloon on the trach must be deflated prior to attempting mask to mouth ventilation. - 9.
+Initiate ALS intercept as soon as possible. - 10.
+Take patient's tracheotomy care bag with patient.